Why do so many people travel to Cappadocia? Is it that unique – Well, we will show you something spectacular.

 What does Cappadocia mean in English?

-Cappadocia (pronounced Kapadokya) is a Persian word translating to the land of the horse.
+Cappadocia (pronounced Kapadokya) is a Persian word translated to the land of the horse.
 So by this word, it is clear that this cave town of the Anatolian region was under Persian, later Ottomans, and fell into Christians’ hands.

-Why should you visit Cappadocia?
+Why should travel to Cappadocia?

 Travel to Cappadocia for the caves & unique landscape

 The strange-looking Penis and mushroom-shaped rocks are a result of volcanic eruptions millions of years ago.
 It is super strange to see the ancient cave houses with a Minaret of a mosque popping up next to them!
-Call it fairy Chimneys or stranger things, Cappadocia is the land of uniquely magical things.
+Call it fairy Chimneys or stranger things; Cappadocia is the land of uniquely magical things.
 The best part is you get to see the magic from above too!